 Official transcripts of all work done in other academic institutions.

+Applicants to the graduate programs may submit GRE scores, if they took the test previously.
 We only accept official scores of the Graduate Record Examination (GRE).
 Our institutional code is 2049.
 Scores within five years are valid.

 Test of English as a Foreign Language (TOEFL) Results

 Official scores of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) if your native language is not English.
 Scores within two years are valid.

 The following minimum TOEFL scores are required:

 - 600 (paper-based)

 Exceptions to the TOEFL/IELTS requirement may be made for applicants who (a) have lived in the U.S. for three years or more, or (b) have graduated from a college or university at which the language of instruction is English.
 Proof of residency is required for (a); a transcript is required for (b).